TwoBitAlchemist/NeoAlchemy/source/apis.rst

 The High-Level API
 ==================

-NeoAlchemy's high-level API is :doc:`schema-ORM`.
+NeoAlchemy's high-level API is :doc:`schema-OGM`.
 Python classes are used to map metadata to the database transparently.
 It is compared below to `SqlAlchemy's Declarative ORM`_::